openedx/edx-documentation/en_us/developers/source/process/cover-letter.rst

 Pull Request Cover Letter
 *************************

+For features with user-facing impact, please make sure you've also read the guidelines for :ref:`Contributing to the Documentation for your Open Source Feature`.

 When opening up a pull request, please prepare a "cover letter" to place into the "Description" field on Github.
 A good cover letter concisely answers as many of the following questions as possible.
 Not all pull requests will have